polyfloyd/shady/README.md

 ```

 ### FFmpeg
-FFmpeg may be used to visualize the output:
+FFmpeg may be used to render to video files:
 ```
-# Render at 1024x768 at 20 fps and show it
+# Render at 1024x768 at 20 fps and show it, the same as using `-ofmt x11`:
 shady -i example.glsl -ofmt rgb24 -g 1024x768 -framerate 20 \
   | ffplay -f rawvideo -pixel_format rgb24 -video_size 1024x768 -framerate 20 -